 Do you want to build a snowman?
 It doesn’t have to be a snowman!
 Every small child as well as adult knows the words to that song.
 It’s one of my favorites from the movie, Frozen.
 My native Floridian children have sadly never built a snowman.
-This sensory bag is as close as they have ever gotten to building anything remotely close to a snowman.
+This Olaf sensory bag is as close as they have ever gotten to building anything remotely close to a snowman.
+No worries!
+We will have fun regardless!

-Sensory bags are good to build fine motor skills as well as work on hand strength.
+Sensory bags are a good non messy way to build fine motor skills as well as work on hand strength.
 For my high anxiety child, it helps to center and calm her.
-It really helps to take her focus off her anxiety which lowers her level.
+It really helps to take her focus off her anxiety which in turn lowers her anxiety level.
 She’s not even my child with autism.
-Sensory bags have so many autism and non autism uses.
-Plus they are super easy to make in addition to being affordable.
+Sensory bags have so many autism and non autism uses for your whole family.
+In addition, they are super easy to make as well as affordable.
 Any therapy item that’s easy to make as well as frugal is a winner in my book.
 Let’s make one of our favorite snowman, shall we?

 - White shaving cream